mauroduranpelio/Getting_and_cleaning_data_course_project/CodeBook.md

 ## Steps undertaken for data transformation and cleaning

-* part 1: Merge the training and the test sets to create one data set
+* part 1: Merge the training and the test sets to create one data set.
 First I read data from text files and merge the training and tests parts immediately.
 Then I set the variables' names.
 Finally I merge every sub sample of data, and remove intermmediate datasets, for memory saving purposes

 * part 2: I extract only the measurements on the mean and standard deviation for each measurement.